 - The psychological impact can traumatize a child, even at a young age, creating a need for professional help

-Though minor scalding burns from washing your hands in hot water may require simple First Aid treatment, in the event a child is placed in a bathtub filled with scalding water the need for prompt First Aid training, and potentially CPR, increases.
+Though minor scalding burns from washing your hands in hot water may require simple First Aid treatment, in the event a child is placed in a bathtub filled with scalding water the need for prompt First Aid training, and potentially CPR training, increases.

 Bathtime Safety Tips